syncfusion-content/windowsforms-docs/WindowsForms/MultiColumnTreeView/Styles-Architecture.md

 ![](Styles-Architecture_images/Styles-Architecture_img8.jpeg)

-Figure : New ColumnStyle1 Added

 The user-defined column style can be applied to any of the columns, using Columns Editor.
 This setting overrides the default settings.

 ![](Styles-Architecture_images/Styles-Architecture_img9.jpeg)

-Figure : Column Style applied by using the Columns Editor

 ## SubItem Styles